Skip to main contentSkip to site search

 Apps with 'Terminal-based' feature

-An open source note taking and to-do application with synchronisation capabilities.
+Joplin is a free, open source note taking and to-do application, which can handle a large number of notes organised into notebooks.
+The notes are searchable, can be copied, tagged and modified either from the applications directly or from your own text editor.
 Vim ("Vi IMproved") is an advanced text editor that allows syntax highlighting, word completion and has a huge amount of contributed content.
 It also has a GUI version called GVim.
 GNU nano is a small and friendly text editor.
+Besides basic text editing, nano offers many extra features like an interactive search and replace, go to line and column number, auto-indentation, feature toggles, internationalization support, and filename tab completion.
 GNU Emacs is an extensible, customizable text editor—and more.
-Neovim is a project that seeks to aggressively refactor Vim in order to: Simplify maintenance and encourage contributions.
-Split the work between multiple developers.
-A disk usage analyzer with an ncurses interface, aimed to be run on a remote server where you don't have an entire gaphical setup, but have to do with a simple SSH connection.
-Lynx is a fully-featured World Wide Web (WWW) browser for users on Unix, VMS, and other platforms running cursor-addressable, character-cell terminals or emulators. tmux is a terminal multiplexer: it enables a number of terminals (or windows), each running a separate program, to be created, accessed, and controlled from a single screen.
+At its core is an interpreter for Emacs Lisp, a dialect of the Lisp programming language with extensions to support text editing.
+The features of GNU Emacs include: A disk usage analyzer with an ncurses interface, aimed to be run on a remote server where you don't have an entire gaphical setup, but have to do with a simple SSH connection.
+Neovim is Vim out of the box. tmux is a terminal multiplexer: it enables a number of terminals (or windows), each running a separate program, to be created, accessed, and controlled from a single screen. tmux may be detached from a screen and continue running in the background, then later reattached.
 Micro is a terminal-based text editor that aims to be easy to use and intuitive, while also taking advantage of the full capabilities of modern terminals.
+Lynx is a fully-featured World Wide Web (WWW) browser for users on Unix, VMS, and other platforms running cursor-addressable, character-cell terminals or emulators.
 Guake is a top-down terminal for Gnome (in the style of Yakuake for KDE, Tilda or the terminal used in Quake).
+Guake is already package by a number of distribution (among them are Fedora, Debian, Ubuntu or ArchLinux).
 A command-line fuzzy finder written in Go.
-SSH and SFTP client for Windows incorporates: * one of the most advanced graphical SFTP clients; * state-of-the-art terminal emulation with support for the bvterm... cmus is a small, fast and powerful console music player for Linux and *BSD.
-The TLDR pages are a community effort to simplify the beloved man pages with practical examples. vtop is a graphical command-line tool that uses unicode braille to chart CPU and memory usage.
+SSH client for file transfer, terminal and tunneling.
+The TLDR pages are a community effort to simplify the beloved man pages with practical examples. cmus is a small, fast and powerful console music player for Linux and *BSD. vtop is a graphical command-line tool that uses unicode braille to chart CPU and memory usage.
 It can be easily extended.